pascalpuffke/pascalpuffke/README.md

 But beware, I rarely come up with anything useful.
 The best I can do is a not even properly functioning discord-rpc program which displays music playing in cmus on your Discord profile.
 All of my other repositories are useless and/or horribly broken pieces of crap.

 - 🔭 I’m currently working on nothing
-- 🌱 I’m currently learning the basics of C (i hate myself)
+- 🌱 I’m currently learning the basics of Rust
 - 👯 I’m looking to collaborate on nothing
 - 🤔 I’m looking for help with everything
 - 💬 Ask me about whatever